 She was awarded the Chartered Institute of Taxation’s Fellowship Medal for the best fellowship submission of the year in 2014.

-Simon McKie is a partner of McKie & Co (Advisory Services) LLP.
-He is a member of the Technical Committee of the Society of Trust and Estate Practitioners, and also of both the Private Client (UK) Sub-Committee and the Private Client (International) Sub-Committee of the Chartered Institute of Taxation.
+He is a partner of McKie & Co (Advisory Services) LLP and a member of the Technical Committee of the Society of Trust and Estate Practitioners, and also of both the Private Client (UK) Sub-Committee and the Private Client (International) Sub-Committee of the Chartered Institute of Taxation.
 He is a former chairman of that Institute’s Capital Taxes Sub-Committee.

 Tim Palmer CTA ATT

-Tim is one of the UK's best known and popular tax presenters and has been lecturing all over the UK for more than 35 years.
+He is one of the UK's best known and popular tax presenters and has been lecturing all over the UK for more than 35 years.
 He lectures on most areas of tax, including IR35 and CIS, R&D and tax investigations.

 Tim is the senior partner of Palmer Consultancy Partnership and a tax consultant with the London firm of chartered accountants, Arram Berlyn Gardner (ABG).